American Society of Plastic Surgeons

 Silicone Implants Come to Crisis in the 90s

 Throughout the 1980s, the issue went largely unnoticed by the public.
-However, in 1988, the FDA announced classification of breast implants as class III devices and indicated that the agency could require manufacturers to submit studies on implant safety and effectiveness.
+However, in 1988, the FDA announced the classification of breast implants as Class III devices and indicated that the agency could require manufacturers to submit studies on implant safety and effectiveness.

-In early 1989, an unpublished study on polyurethane foam-covered implants raised FDA concern about the product's safety, and the manufacturer removed the device from the market.
+In early 1989, an unpublished study on polyurethane foam-covered implants raised FDA concerns about the product's safety, and the manufacturer removed the device from the market.

 In December 1990, the questions of implant safety exploded nationally when "Face-to-Face with Connie Chung" detailed the "horrors" of breast implants.
 Her report sparked a wave of concern among women with breast implants and increased pressure on government officials to act.